ftiasch/ccpc-final-2020/main/almost-monochromatic-permutation/statement.md

 ## Input

 The input consists of several test cases terminated by end-of-file.
-For each test cases,
+For each test case,

 The first line contains an integer $n$.